JUDY DUNAWAY

 - Duet for Jumbo Balloons (1998) premiered by J.D., Molly Sturges and Ben Stanko at Wesleyan University, November 1998.

-- Champagne in Mexico City (1997) a collaboration with Dan Evans-Farkas for edited balloon and electronic processing, Bluebird (1997) a collaboration with Yasunao Tone for balloon and damaged CD, and Rubber Sampler Quilt for sampled balloons, released by Composers Recordings, Inc./CRI in June 1998.
+- Champagne in Mexico City (1997) a collaboration with Dan Evans-Farkas for balloon and electronic processing, Bluebird (1997) a collaboration with Yasunao Tone for balloon and damaged CD, and Rubber Sampler Quilt for sampled balloons and Ensoniq ASR-10, all electroacoustic works released by Composers Recordings, Inc./CRI in June 1998 on the CD “Judy Dunaway: Balloon Music.”

 - Electronic music for choreographer Kay Nishikawa’s dance performances in NYC at Ceres Gallery in May, 1997, and Judson Church in November, 1997.